Cei-Rigotti

 The Cei-Rigotti (also known as the Cei gas rifle) is an early automatic rifle created in the final years of the 19th century by Amerigo Cei-Rigotti, an officer in the Royal Italian Army.
 Although the rifle was never officially adopted by any military, it was tested extensively by the Italian Army during the lead-up to the First World War.

+Background

+The Italians developed self-loading rifles as early as 1893, and one of the earliest self-loading designs to show some practical value was the Cei-Rigotti rifle, created by Captain Amerigo Cei Rigotti of the Bersaglieri.

+According to Morin, Cei Rigotti filled at least four different patents: